Anastasiyka116/BookShelf/README.md

-# Book Explorer
+# Book Shelf

-**Book Explorer** is a web application built with Python, designed to help users search for books using the Google Books API and create a personal account to save books of interest.
+**BookShelf** is a web application built with Python, designed to help users search for books using the Google Books API and create a personal account to save books of interest.
 The application combines interactive search functionality with a personalized library, making it easy to discover and manage favorite books.

 ---